 France

-A brisk handshake is the standard greeting.
-When meeting for the first time, address each other by their last name, plus "Monsieur" or "Madame".
+A light handshake is a standard greeting.
+The first meeting is addressed by surname, plus "Monsieur" or "Madame".
 Social pleasantries before a business conversation are important.

-Communication skills and logic are emphasized.
-Meetings are open and frank.
-Decisions are usually made by senior management, and discussions are more about information exchange.
+Emphasis on communication skills and logic.
+The discussions were open and frank.
+Decisions are usually made by top managers, and discussions are more of an exchange of information.

 Food culture

 Business lunches and dinners are important and may last for several hours.
-It is normal to discuss business during a meal.
-Complimenting the food is a sign of respect for the host.
+It is normal to discuss business at dinner.
+Praise the food is respect for the owner.

-If invited to a home, it is appropriate to bring flowers (not red roses) or high-quality chocolates.
-Avoid overly expensive gifts that appear excessive.
+If invited to the home, flowers (not red roses) or high-quality chocolate is appropriate.
+Avoid expensive gifts that appear excessive.

 英国

-Handshakes are short and firm.
-Maintain an appropriate social distance.
-The British value subtle humor and courtesy, but avoid overly direct personal questions.
+The handshake was short and strong.
+Maintain appropriate social distance.
+The British value implicit humor and etiquette, but avoid overly direct personal issues.

-Business interactions are relatively conservative and formal.
+Business contacts are relatively conservative and formal.
 Meetings usually have a clear agenda but do not exclude discussion.
-Decisions may be slow and cautious.
+Decisions can be slow and cautious.

 Food culture

-Business breakfasts and lunches are common.
-When eating, the cutlery is put down to indicate a pause, and crossed to indicate the end of the meal.
+Business breakfast and lunch are more common.
+When eating, the tableware is put down to indicate a pause, and the cross is placed to indicate the end of the meal.
 Bar culture is important in socializing.

-Business gifts are uncommon, but small practical gifts are acceptable.
-Expensive gifts may be embarrassing.
+Business gifts are not common, but small practical gifts are acceptable.
+Expensive gifts can be embarrassing.

 意大利